Nox (video game): Gameplay

 The player controls Jack from oblique perspective with the mouse and a number of pre-defined hotkeys.
 The line of sight is limited by an innovative and well-received fog of war system named "TrueSight", which dynamically blacks out portions of the screen which Jack cannot see from his current position.
 The single-player campaign consists of multiple locations which Jack must explore, killing enemies and monsters and assisting his allies.
+In each campaign the player receives a piece of a powerful magical staff and must gain the other two pieces, which are guarded by factions representing the classes not chosen by the player, ultimately using the assembled weapon to defeat Hecubah.

-Most of the game time is spent in dungeons and wilderness where Jack gathers experience points and collects items such as weapons, armor and spells, which can be equipped, learned, or sold to traders found on several locations throughout the game.
+Most of the game time is spent in dungeons and wilderness where Jack gathers experience points and collects items such as weapons, armor and spells, which can be equipped, learned, or sold to traders found in several locations throughout the game.
 The story is told through dialogue with non-player characters, cut scenes using the game engine, and a few pre-rendered full motion videos.

 Depending on the character class the player selects at the beginning of the game, the style of gameplay varies greatly.
 The warrior characters are able to equip nearly all armour and mêlée weapons available in the game but cannot use bows, magical staves, or magical spells.
 They do have five spell-like special abilities but instead of using up magic points like the other classes' spells, they recharge over time.
 The conjurer class specializes in conjuration of various monsters found throughout the game, healing himself and his allies, and the use of bows and crossbows.
 They have a smaller array of spells than wizards but can summon monsters they've learned about from items called "Beast Scrolls".
 Alternatively, they can tame wild animals and monsters into following and fighting for them.
 The wizard characters are very limited in equippable weapons and armor and have very few hit points but can learn the largest array of magical spells, which they can use not only to kill enemies, but also to teleport themselves, to become invisible, and to heal themselves and their allies.
 Owing to its origins as a multiplayer magical combat simulator, the magic system is complex and allows for spell combinations and traps, inspired by Magic: The Gathering.